aykutonol/cito/README.md

 of the dynamics about the previous trajectory are obtained by numerical differentiation.
 The resulting convex subproblems are solved by SQOPT to exploit the sparsity.

-The code is implemented in C++.
-The package is built in a catkin workspace.
+The code is implemented using C++11 in a catkin build environment.

 _Please note that both the method and the code are currently under development._